Tedejer/Capstone/FrontEnd.md

   - Layout
   - Buttons
   - Accessability
     -Features
-  -implementing a scroll feature for all pages
+  - implementing a scroll feature for all pages

-### Current Front-End Concerns

-- Page distribution

 ## Concept